Skip to content

 The Commission's Terms of Reference can be found here.

-The issues examined by the Commission will include:
+The issues examined by the Commission included:

 • The legislative framework that enables the Government to adopt emergency powers during a public health crisis